learn-you-a-rust/strings/README.md

 # strings
 https://doc.rust-lang.org/stable/book/ch08-02-strings.html

-Strings are collections of bytes.
-However, strings are different from other collections ex. in the way you index into them.
+Strings are collections of bytes - specifically they are `Vec<u8>`.
+However, strings are different from other collections ex. you can't index into them.
 The
 `String` type is implemented in the standard library and is:
 - Mutable
 - Owned